Skip to main content

 • The user has already been created on your platform

-2. Listen for the memberConnected postMessage
+3. Listen for postMessage

 When a member has successfully been connected and the job is completed, the UCW will trigger a memberConnected postMessage.
 When your application identifies this postMessage, the widget is done and data is available for retrieval.